 Often, you’ll see sports cyclists perform turns that they actually lean into.
 Balance has a huge impact on the feel of the ride and the handling of the bike.
 Alcohol has a number of different effects on the parts of your body that control balance.
 Some recent studies even suggest that in small accounts, alcohol reacts with the body differently than it does in large amounts.
 Because of these differences in effects, the body can react in surprising ways.

 When you combine that uncertainty with a high-performance high-demand activity like driving a motorcycle, you get a recipe for disaster.
-That’s why many professionals suggest that if you’re planning a ride, you plan to consume alcohol at a different time.
+That’s why our team of Denver personal injury lawyers along with many others suggest that if you’re planning a ride, you plan to consume alcohol at a different time.
 While you may think that you are the exception to this general principle, our hospitals and emergency rooms are full of people who thought exactly the same thing.
-When it comes to riding a motorcycle, it’s better to err on the side of safety.
+Our experienced drunk driving accident attorneys in Denver have handled numerous injury cases caused by reckless driving behaviors.
+When it comes to riding a motorcycle, it’s better to err on the side of safety and ride sober.

 I Just Bought The Bike

 We’ve written in the past about how important it is to know your vehicle before you get onto the road.
 But when it comes to motorcycle accidents, “I just got the bike,” is something you hear an awful lot.

 Maybe it’s the thrill of the promise of the open road or the rush of the wind as it whips through your hair.
 Maybe it’s the freedom you feel knowing that the only thing separating you from the road is a little bit of rubber seated underneath a whole lot of metal.
 Motorcycles excite the imagination.
 The allure of reliving that childhood dream of riding a motorcycle inspires countless purchases each year.

 Unfortunately that unbridled enthusiasm leads many first time riders towards disaster.